-Mrs. Mary Quon Moy Ing (1900-1974) lived most of her life in Canada, having arrived as a very young girl from China in 1911.
-At that time, China was undergoing great turmoil, which eventually turned into civil war.
+Mary Quon Moy Ing (1900-1974) lived most of her life in Canada.
+She arrived from China in 1911, a time when China was undergoing great turmoil, which eventually turned into civil war.
 She lost her family in this conflict.

-During her early life, Mary attended the Chinese Presbyterian church and Church School, learning many life lessons, skills and handicrafts.
+Mary attended the Chinese Presbyterian church and school, learning many life lessons, skills and handicrafts.
 She became an expert knitter, crocheter, embroiderer and garment maker.
+After marrying Henry Ing, the two worked very hard to make a living in the restaurant business.
+The Great Depression years were difficult, but despite their hardship they managed to raise seven children and send them all to college.

-Mary was a devoted wife and mother.
-Her concern for the welfare of her family, relatives and friends were always uppermost in her heart and mind.
-She was a loving, warm and understanding person whose presence and sacrifices formed the core of the family home.
+Mary was a devoted wife and mother whose love, warmth and sacrifices formed the core of the family home.
 Mary’s sweet nature displayed great patience, tolerance and generosity.
-She was an amazingly strong, intelligent and talented lady, who was admired and beloved by all who knew her.
+She was admired and beloved by all who knew her.

 ABOUT THE 2020 WINNER